Giolito earns 11th victory as White Sox beat Twins 4-3

 CEASE TO MAKE DEBUT

 Right-hander Dylan Cease will make his debut for the White Sox Wednesday when he starts the first game of a doubleheader against Detroit.
-He was part of the 2017 five-player trade that sent left-hander José Quintana to the Chicago Cubs and brought outfielder Eloy Jiménez to the White Sox.
+He was part of the 2017 five-player trade that sent left-hander Jose Quintana to the Chicago Cubs and brought outfielder Eloy Jimenez to the White Sox.

 Cease, the Cubs’ sixth round draft pick in 2014, pitched a scoreless inning Thursday in his last outing at Triple-A Charlotte.
 He allowed 13 earned runs in his previous 11 1/3 innings.